 Seattle in the 1970s: when no other major port city would ever dream of being Seattle, which then dreamed once again of becoming New York City, which then was equally destitute (“Ford to City: Drop Dead”) and thus equally pregnant with myriad countercultural possibilities.

 That decade began here with the infamous Boeing Bust, a local economic crisis drastic enough to inspire a mischievous roadside billboard that legendarily read, “Will the last person leaving SEATTLE – Turn out the lights.”
-That crisis commenced when The Boeing Company, the Puget Sound region’s largest and thus most economically dominant employer, entered a 17-month period without a single new order from any domestic or foreign airline, and thus laid off 65,000 people — almost two-thirds of its workforce — between January 1970 and December 1971.
+That crisis commenced in January 1970 when The Boeing Company, the Puget Sound region’s largest and thus most economically dominant employer, entered a 17-month period without a single new order from any domestic or foreign airline, and thus laid off 65,000 employees — almost two-thirds of its workforce.

 While economically painful for many longtime local residents, the Boeing Bust would ultimately prove to be a boon for Seattle and the Puget Sound region in terms of quality of life due to the affordability it would bring to the city and region as one ironic local consequence of the resulting employment exodus.
 That affordability would also crucially catalyze a local cultural renaissance by attracting myriad members of the creative class — people whose ultimate personal ambitions were artistic rather than financial.
 Seattle thus then remained a city that both birthed and attracted a gaggle of glorious weirdos.